 If p4d is to listen on a different port and/or use a different protocol, either specify the configuration with the -p protocol:host:port flag when you start p4d (as in, p4d -p ssl:1818), or by the contents of the P4PORT environment variable.

 Plaintext communications are specified with tcp:port and SSL encryption is specified with ssl:port.
 (To use SSL, you must also supply or generate a certificate and key pair and store them a secure location on your server.
-See "Encrypting connections to a Perforce server" on page 47 for details.)
+See "Using SSL to encrypt connections to a Perforce server" on page 57 for details.)